ossf/scorecard/docs/checks.md

 ## Fuzzing

-This check tries to determine if the project uses a fuzzing system.
+This check tries to determine if the project uses fuzzing.
 Fuzzing is important to reduce the number of vulnerabilities in code.
 A low score is considered 'Medium' risk.
 The check currently works by checking if the repo name is in the [OSS-Fuzz](https://github.com/google/oss-fuzz) project list.